30 Dialectica new house style outputs

 31 Generating outputs

 By “Terminal” we mean a command line interface.
-See Appendix -Appendix A on how to use it.
+See Appendix A on how to use it.

 The commands below to generate outputs must be run within the Dialectica container.
 The simplest way to do it is to connect VSCode to a container and use the terminal provided by VSCode.
 See Section 30.1.7.